picmi/help/docs/business/about-picmi/users.md

-# Understanding users in PICMI
+# Understanding users

-In PICMI, a "user" refers to someone who can log into the system, with their email address used as their unique identifier.
+In PICMI, a **user** refers to someone who can sign in to the system, with their email address used as their unique identifier for their account.

 <prompt>

-PICMI only allows one user at a time to be logged in a single browser profile
+PICMI only allows **one user account at a time** to be logged in a single browser profile

 </prompt>